swainechen/chenlab-training/sysadmin/bioinformatics.md

 # there are already precompiled binaries, so just link them in
 cd bin
 for i in *; do ln -s /usr/local/src/OPERA-LG_v2.0.6/bin/$i /usr/local/bin; done

+# since we're doing this not great thing of running around as root, we need to fix permissions
+chmod 755 /usr/local/src/OPERA-LG_v2.0.6
+cd /usr/local/src/OPERA-LG_v2.0.6
+chmod -R a+r *
+find . -mindepth 1 -type d | xargs chmod 755
+find . -mindepth 1 -type x | xargs chmod 755

+# this also has a bug in the preprocess script which is due to samtools version differences:
+sed -i -e 's/-\\@ 20//' /usr/local/src/OPERA-LG_v2.0.6/bin/preprocess_reads.pl
 ```
 Note that the wiki says that this depends on samtools <=0.1.19 and blasr <=1.3.1.
 Instructions for keeping an old version of samtools (0.1.18) can be found in the [SRST2](#SRST2) section, and the location of the binaries should be `/usr/local/src/samtools-0.1.18`.